Natural scientific research in Canada: Chemistry

 Although there have been funding difficulties, the Group of Thirteen Canadian research universities have been engaged in cutting-edge chemistry research during this period.

-Not surprisingly, the University of Toronto has a very elaborate graduate research programme with specialties in analytical chemistry, biological and organic chemistry, environmental chemistry, inorganic chemistry, physical chemistry, chemical physics and polymer chemistry.
+Not surprisingly, the University of Toronto has an elaborate graduate research programme with specialties in analytical chemistry, biological and organic chemistry, environmental chemistry, inorganic chemistry, physical chemistry, chemical physics and polymer chemistry.
 The University of British Columbia has a similarly well-developed chemistry research programme in fields such as analytical chemistry, biochemistry, environmental chemistry, inorganic chemistry, material, organic chemistry, physical-theoretical chemistry and nuclear and radiochemistry.

 The University of Alberta has a number of advanced laboratories supporting research in chemistry.
 These include the Analytical and Instrumentation Laboratory, the Mass Spectrometry Laboratory, the Nuclear Magnetic Resonance Laboratory and the X-ray Crystallography Laboratory which support, analytical chemistry, chemical biology, chemical physics, inorganic chemistry, materials and surface chemistry, nanotechnology, organic chemistry, physical chemistry and theoretical and computational chemistry.

 In recent years, McGill has emphasized the increasingly interdisciplinary nature of chemical research in fields such as analytical/environmental chemistry, biological chemistry, chemical physics, materials chemistry and synthesis/catalysis.

 Advanced laboratories combined with a multidisciplinary approach characterize chemistry research at the University of Waterloo.
 Of note is the new Waterloo Advanced Technology laboratory or WATlLab, a facility that offers researchers, microscopy and lithography, spectromicroscopy and spectroscopy and nanofabrication and materials science tools.
 Also available is the Waterloo Chemical Analysis Facility, which includes NMR and mass spectrometry machines.
 Research institutes include the Guelph-Waterloo Centre for Graduate Work in Chemistry and Biochemistry and the Institute of Biochemistry and Molecular Biology.

 The NRC continues its work in chemistry, notably at the Steacie Institute for Molecular Sciences with laboratories in Ottawa (Sussex Drive) and Chalk River, Ontario.